anantmittal/markdown-reports/791Report.md

  We can learn more about clone detection tools in python from this link: <https://www.slideshare.net/valeriomaggio/clone-detection-in-python>

 We tested the tool called Clone Digger which is a tree based clone detection tool.
-Below is the type of analysis we can expect:
+Please find below the analysis:

 ![2](https://github.com/anantmittal/markdown-reports/blob/master/images/7912.png)
 ![3](https://github.com/anantmittal/markdown-reports/blob/master/images/7913.png)